For immediate release

 Canadian baritone Bruno Roy is a recent member of the Canadian Opera Company’s Studio Ensemble.
 He has performed the roles of Zweiter Priest in The Magic Flute (Mozart), the jailer in Tosca (Puccini), Louis Schmidt and Dr. François Roy in Louis Riel (Somers), Lamoral in Arabella (Strauss), Marullo in Rigoletto (Verdi), and in Robert Lepage’s production of The Nightingale and Other Fables.
 He has been heard recently as Belcore in L’elisir d’amore (Donizetti); John Brooke in Little Women and Count Almaviva in Le nozze di Figaro (Mozart) and Mercutio in Romeo and Juliet (Gounod).
 He made his debut in Capriccio (Strauss) at Oper Frankfurt in the fall of 2018 and was the baritone soloist in Carmina Burana (Orff) with the Ottawa Choral Society in May 2019.

-Nourabad – Olivier Bergeron (tenor)
+Nourabad – Olivier Bergeron (baritone)

 Montreal native Olivier Bergeron made his professional debut in 2018 in Purcell’s Dido and Aeneas with Les Talens Lyriques conducted by Christophe Rousset at the Menton Festival.
 The following year, he participated in the French premiere of Galuppi’s Il mondo alla roversa, presented as a co-production at Opéra Grand Avignon, Opéra de Reims, and the Philharmonie de Paris.
 In recital, Olivier made his debut at the Wigmore Hall, London, and then at the Salle Cortot, Paris.
 Olivier Bergeron is the recipient of the 2018 Choquette-Symcox Prize, the Royaumont Foundation, the Art Song Foundation of Canada, and the École normale de musique de Paris.